qub3s/nlp_2025_NiceLovablePeople/README.md

 <h3>Introduction</h3>

 <details>
-The baseline of the model with minBert had a 0.371 dev correlation in Part-01.

 ![STS task Framework](STS_Plots_Pretrain/graphic.png)
 *Figure 1: Framework for STS improvements*

 This chapter investigates methods for enhancing semantic textual similarity (STS) by leveraging the SimCSE framework for contrastive pre-training.
 In Figure 1 is a rough sketch displayed, of the implemented approach which begin with a BERT Base uncased model.
 Subsequently it is pre-trained using supervised SimCSE on NLI datasets.
 This pre-trained model serves as a foundation for subsequent fine-tuning on STS data using several methodologies: a standard SBERT architecture with MSE loss, a SimCSE model with contrastive loss, and a novel combined approach (SBS+SimCSE) that uses a weighted sum of both objective functions.
 The following sections detail the implementation and results of these experiments.

-Remark: For all plots 15 different seeds were used to compute 95% confidence intervalls.
+Remarks: For all plots 15 different seeds were used to compute 95% confidence intervalls.
+The baseline of the model with minBert had a 0.371 dev correlation in Part-01.
 </details>

 <h3>Pretrain the given Basemodel with SimCSE</h3>